cgwire/kitsu/docs/getting-started-production/README.md

 There are several reasons why a task is late:
 - The Artist is overwhelmed and has too many tasks to do at the same time
 - There is too much back-and-forth on this Task
-- The Task is underestimated and too difficult to finish on time.
+- The Task needs to be more underestimated and easier to finish on time.
 - The previous Task was already late

 To check how many tasks an artist has, you can filter the **Task Type** page with the name of the Artist under the **Task** tab.